kamaral/Getting-Cleaning-Data-Project2/CodeBook.md

 ###Description

-This codebook descrives information about the  variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.
+This codebook describes information about the  variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.

 ###Source Data